-Once done, if it's still slow or there's still no significant improvement, you also need to look up each of installed plugins on your WordPress installation.
+If it’s still slow or there’s still no significant improvement, you also need to look up each of the installed plugins on your WordPress installation.

 This is the third factor to consider.

-If the website traffic is not that high, say its visitors is less than one thousand visitors per day but the site had been slowing down too much, then you need to investigate first: why it's slowing down with such traffic.
+If the website traffic is not that high, say its visitors are less than one thousand visitors per day but the site is slowing down too much, then you need to investigate first: why it’s slowing down with such traffic.

 Even more, if the website already generated some revenue, then you need to include its revenue to your cost calculation.

-Of course you don't want to lose revenue because your site is slowing down too much or even unaccessible.
+Of course, you don’t want to lose revenue because your site is slowing down too much or even inaccessible.

-Especially if the website already generated decent revenue, you may consider upgrading its shared hosting plan in the first place --- as quick solution to avoid your site being slower and slower and eventually unaccessible.
+Especially if the website already generated decent revenue, you may consider upgrading its shared hosting plan in the first place — as a quick solution to avoid your site being slower and slower and eventually unaccessible.

 The other is self-managed VPS.